jefferylgraham/100-days-of-code/log.md

 ### Day 34: Friday, September 21, 2018

-**Today's Progress**: My freeCodeCamp Pomodoro clock is "functional", but it's not passing many tests.
+**Today's Progress**: My freeCodeCamp Pomodoro clock is "functional", but it's not passing all the tests.

 **Thoughts**: This was by far the most methodical approach I've taken to a project.
 Working on one component at a time  and planning things out was extremely helpful.
 Still need to work on commenting my code.

 1. [Pomodoro Clock Instructions/User Stories](https://learn.freecodecamp.org/front-end-libraries/front-end-libraries-projects/build-a-pomodoro-clock)

    -[Work so far](https://github.com/jefferylgraham/freeCodeCamp/tree/master/front-end-libraries/pomodoro-clock)

+### Day 35: Saturday, September 22, 2018

+**Today's Progress**: Worked on changing the ids on my freeCodeCamp pomodoro clock to get it to pass all the tests.
+Build an app with gatsbyjs and practiced PHP for WordPress on treehouse.

+**Thoughts**: Today was a *chill* coding today.
+Not much productivity.